 STEP FIVE: After the loaf has cooled for at least 10 minutes, top easy pumpkin bread with cream cheese frosting and enjoy.
 You can also garnish it with a bit of cinnamon or pumpkin seeds if desired!

 If you prefer a cream cheese frosting without butter, you can use this recipe instead!
+You can even make cream cheese frosting with Cool Whip!

 Why Is My Pumpkin Bread So Dry?